AgorastisMesaio/docker-img-linuxrdp/README.md

 │   ├── run.sh
 ```

-- `run.sh` Optional.
-This script, if present, is executed from within `entrypoint.sh`
+- `run.sh` It's optional.
+I've included a sample script.
+If this script is present it'll be called/executed from within `entrypoint.sh`

 Start your services